 As Wisconsin’s red fox and coyote populations grow, Madison is seeing an increasing number of these urban canids establishing their homes closer to campus.
 Recently, LSC chair Dominique Brossard, associate professor Bret Shaw, and faculty associate Don Stanley teamed up with the UW-Madison Urban Canid Project, a project that investigates the way canids are living in Madison and how we coexist with them.

-Summer is right around the corner, and this summer the Department of Life Sciences Communication is offering four online courses for undergraduate, graduate, and non-degree students.
-The courses teach both theoretical and applied science communication, granting students from anywhere in the world access to a top-notch academic experience.
+Summer has now come and gone, and this past summer the Department of Life Sciences Communication offered four online courses for undergraduate, graduate, and non-degree students.
+The courses taught both theoretical and applied science communication, granting students from anywhere in the world access to a top-notch academic experience.

 In 2018, the University of Wisconsin-Madison joined the Planet Forward consortium, a network of around 20 universities from across the U.S. dedicated to helping up-and-coming storytellers share stories of environmental and sustainability innovations.